MauroCE/LogisticRegression/README.md

+# Base R Implementation of Logistic Regression with Regularization

 This is a very simple package containing base R code for Logistic Regression.
 It implements binary logistic regression where the optimization is performed for two cost functions: